 Due dates for every assignment are provided on the course schedule and posted on Blackboard.
 Unless otherwise stated, assignments are due on those days.
-Late work is discouraged as it can impact your learning and overall performance in the course.
 However, I recognize that sometimes "life happens."
-In these instances, please communicate with me before the assignment deadline to propose an assignment extension.
+In these instances, you may use your allotted two flex days for the semester for any assignments other than exams and quizzes.
+These days allow you to submit an assignment up to two days late without penalty.
+You can use these days for any assignment and for any reason.
+You do not need to provide me with the reason: simply email me and tell me how many of your flex days you would like to use before the assignment deadline.
 Communication is key here.